 Painting (one semester) Grades 10, 11, 12

+Elective 5 credits

-Prerequisite: Art Fundamentals
+Prerequisite: Art Fund amentals

 This is an intermediate level course designed to further students' knowledge of and appreciation for art.
 Students will apply their understanding of the elements of art and principles of design through a variety of painting projects, including still life, landscape, abstract representation, and portraiture.
 Emphasis will be placed on art history, aesthetics, art criticism, and art production.